 Importance of types of financing

-Each type of financing has its own advantages and disadvantages in terms of cost, risk and flexibility.
-For example, debt financing may be less expensive but adds a liability to the business, while equity financing may dilute ownership but does not require repayment.
+Each type of financing has its own advantages and disadvantages in terms of cost, risk, and flexibility.
+For example, debt financing can be less expensive but adds liabilities to the company, while equity financing can dilute ownership but does not require repayment.

 Fundraising process

-The investment bank helps prepare the necessary documents, introduce the company to potential investors, and negotiate the terms of the investment.
+The investment bank helps prepare the necessary documents, present the company to potential investors and negotiate the terms of the investment.

 Key steps